igar1991/swarm-wiki/README.md

 `https://bzzwiki.bzz.link/`

-# How to deploy a project?
+# How to deploy the project?

 Before you follow the instructions for deploying the project, you can watch a video with all the steps.

 Here https://gateway.ethswarm.org/access/72d627b3c3798cc475271e7a3ef41de955f0a3c034acb883f43bae620a8d210d or here https://www.youtube.com/watch?v=YkUr01lAykQ

+Tested on Ubuntu 20.04.4 LTS

 Make sure the system is up to date